So you’ve turned off your Chevrolet Equinox, but you can hear the radiator fan whirring. Obviously, it’s still running.

 The work of your Chevy Equinox radiator fan is to maintain a cool temperature in the engine or under the hood.

-When you shut off the engine, the electric fan will keep running until the engine is cool, so you will hear the fan noise seconds after turning off the car.
+The radiator fan on your Equinox runs after you’ve shut off the engine.
+It will continue to do that until it is cool, so you will hear the fan noise seconds after turning off the car.

 But, when it runs uncontrollably, it can lead to wear in the fan component and battery drain.